 - Parmigiano cheese for serving

 - In a large bowl add all the meatball ingredients and mix well.
-Shape the meat mixture into meatballs approximately 1 inch.
+Roll into into meatballs approximately 1 inch.
 Set aside while you prepare the soup.

 - Stir in the tomato paste and mix well with the vegetables.
 Add the escarole and stir until wilted.
 Pour in the chicken stock and bay leaves and bring to a boil.